Can you picture it?

 Proper winter boots

 I’ll say it again.
 Those fake leather motorcycle boots from Target don’t count.
 You needn’t drop $200 on a pair of Sorels, but you need something with laces, lining, and grip on the soles.
+I have these and I loooove them.

 15. Yes, try a spray tan